VincentZ-42/PennAir-Software-Challenge/README.md

   - `pip3 install opencv-python`
 - To run code
   1. Clone the repository onto your local computer
-  2. Enter `python3 shape_etection.py` in the terminal
-  3. The file "Detected_Static_Shape.png" will contained the detected shapes.
+  2. For Task 1, type `python3 shape_etection.py` in the terminal and hit enter.
+The file "Detected_Static_Shape.png" will contained the detected shapes.
+  3. For Task 2, type 'python `video_detection.py` in the terminal and hit enter.
+The live feed of our algorithm will pop up in a window until the video ends or you force quit the window.
+  - keyboard controls for the live window
+    - Type `q` to quit the window
+    - Type `p` to pause the video
+    - Type `s` to save the frame